The Wish Standards Performance Dashboard offers merchants in-depth, holistic store performance data.

 - ProductBoost advertising (available to all merchants and ideal for new merchants) can help increase sales of existing products, kickstart sales of new products, and encourage user engagement as boosted products move up within product rankings.

 - Note: ProductBoost offers powerful campaign product-level data insights, such as click-through and orders for conversion, that can further help assess areas of improvement.

 - Review your Wish Standards’ Performance Metrics (see below) as most of these metrics have a direct impact on orders.

 - Review your Wish Standards’ Infractions (if applicable; see below) as many are often within a merchant's control to resolve/improve.

 Your Wish Standards tier is influenced by multiple metrics, including but not limited to the metrics mentioned below.
 This section details how to read these metrics and how they are calculated.

-- If issues with Wish-managed logistics solutions (e.g., Advanced Logistics Program) negatively impact a merchant's metrics, they will be adjusted in the final tier rating.
-Starting August 1, 2022, 10:00 AM Beijing Time, Advanced Logistics Refund Assurance can exempt merchants’ Advanced Logistics Program orders that meet certain requirements from the calculation of Logistics refund.
+- Issues with Wish-managed logistics solutions (e.g., Advanced Logistics Program) that negatively impact a merchant's metrics are adjusted in the final tier rating.
+Advanced Logistics Refund Assurance can exempt merchants’ Advanced Logistics Program orders that meet certain requirements from the calculation of Logistics refund.

 Each rating offers the following metric: